alexandergall/bf-sde-nixpkgs/README.md

 package itself.

-The Nix community usually uses the terms derivation and package somewhat loosely as synoyms, because the distinction rarely matters in practice.
+The Nix community usually uses the terms derivation and package somewhat loosely as synonyms, because the distinction rarely matters in practice.
 We adopt this convention in the rest of this document.

 The Nix packaging of the SDE contains many derivations and the command